jorgebucaran/fisher/README.md

 ### Bootstrap installation

-To automate the installation process in a new system, installing packages in your [fishfile](#using-the-fishfile), add the following code to your fish configuration file (`~/.config/fish/config.fish`).
+To automate the installation process in a new system, installing packages in your [fishfile](#using-the-fishfile), add the following code to your fish configuration file.

 ```fish
 if not functions -q fisher